niko2s/finance-tracker/README.md

 ### Cleanup

-To stop and clean up everything after using the application, simply run: `docker-compose down`
+To stop and clean up everything after using the application, simply run: `docker-compose rm -fsv`